-- roadways shall be placed within seven (7) feet of the edge of roadway pavement and/or where present within seven (7) feet of the sidewalk. - (2) Palms as Street Trees: Single trunk palm species with a minimum of 10 inches diameter at breast height (DBH) and a minimum of 15 feet of clear or grey wood at time of planting may be planted in addition to the required number of street trees.
+- (2) Palms as Street Trees: Single trunk palm species with a minimum of 10 inches diameter at breast height (DBH) and a minimum of 15 feet of clear or grey wood at time of planting may be planted in addition to the required number of street trees.
 The maximum spacing of palms as street trees shall be 20 feet on center.
-Palms shall not count towards the required number of street trees. - (3) Power Lines: Under high voltage transmission lines installed independent of underbuilt distribution lines, tree height and spread shall not exceed the minimum approach distances specified in the FPL Plant the Right Tree in the Right Place guidelines and illustrations.
+Palms shall not count towards the required number of street trees.
+The City may require an increase in the maximum spacing due to site-specific constraints, such as, but not limited to, visibility triangles, signage, utilities, view corridors, or the use of large canopy or diameter trees. - (3) Power Lines: Under high voltage transmission lines installed independent of underbuilt distribution lines, tree height and spread shall not exceed the minimum approach distances specified in the FPL Plant the Right Tree in the Right Place guidelines and illustrations.
 The maximum spacing of appropriate and allowed tree species planted under power lines shall be 20 feet on center.